helsinki-systems/bbb4nix/README.md

 ### Known issues
 When not using helsinki, you need to enable AES256-GCM-SHA384 or another cipher compatible with node.js 8.x (used by bbb html5) in your nginx.
 Also some ports need to be opened for WebRTC etc.

+Recording and Playback does not work.
+This is due to the fact that it is:
+1) most likely not GDPR compliant (https://docs.bigbluebutton.org/admin/privacy.html)
+2) implemented very interestingly (there is a branch which mostly gets it working, look at that to see what I mean)
+3) will work differently in bbb 2.3